Playork/StickyNotes/README.md

 # Unstable Release

-### For Development Version Follow the instuctions below
+### For Development Version Follow the instructions below

 if you want to try it install [nodejs](https://nodejs.org), [git](https://git-scm.com/), [Vue CLI](https://cli.vuejs.org/) and clone this repository